avi8230/WS_public/README.md

    - Manages all client requests, organizing and directing them to the appropriate server.

 2. **Database Server (Server 2):**
-   - Exposes the database to other servers as needed.
+   - This server connects to a MySQL database.
    - Includes models representing database tables, business logic, and controllers exposing APIs.

 3. **Photos Server (Server 3):**